adamhsparks/Epicrop.jl/docs/src/index.md

 ## Helper Functions

-Quickly and easily model bacterial blight, brown spot, leaf blast, sheath blight, tungro.
+Quickly and easily model bacterial blight, brown spot, leaf blast, sheath blight and tungro.
 These functions provide the basic values necessary as published in Savary _et al._ (2012) to model these diseases with just daily weather data that spans the growing season of interest and growing season start date as values.

 ### Bacterial Blight